raf-swiderski/tennis-club-api/README.md

 ### Endpoints

 For scalability, the `players/register`&`/all` and `matches/update` endpoints are in separate routing modules.
-The reason is because these endpoints deal with separate concerns, players and matches.
-Also, because enables the `matches/update` route to add match details to a separate database collection `matches`, on top of updating the `players` collection.
+The reason is because these endpoints deal with separate concerns - players and matches.
+Also, because it enables the `matches/update` route to add match details to a separate database collection `matches` if this collection is needed, on top of updating the `players` collection.
 This also would make room for a `matches/all` route, where all matches played are returned.
-This could then be sorted by queries, to filter the results returned such as the players involved.
+This could then be sorted by queries, to filter the results returned, such as the players involved.

 ### Code Quality